edujuan/tool-calling-interview-prep/docs/05-multi-agent.md

 ```

 #### 3. **Modularity**
 Easy to add, remove, or replace agents.
+Because each agent is independent, you can swap out implementations, upgrade specific capabilities, or add new specialists without rewriting your entire system.
+This is similar to microservices architecture in software engineering.

 ```python
 team = AgentTeam()